 Best Bang for the Buck

 , weighing 62 g/m, hovers at the lighter end of our workhorse rope classification.
 This allows it to have a long lifespan without being too burdensome to carry.
 It provides the ideal balance of durability and smooth handling while keeping the price relatively low as well.
 This earns it our accolades for the best value climbing rope.
 This rope can be used for any climbing discipline, from ice to difficult sport climbing, and is versatile enough for the well-rounded climber to bring along on every new mission.
 We recommend it as someone's first climbing rope, the rope for someone who will only own one rope, or as part of a rope quiver to bring out for the hang-dog days.

 The recently revamped 9.0 mm Sterling Fusion Nano IX

-is hands-down our favorite skinny sending cord.
-It weighs a mere 52 grams per meter, shedding extra unneeded ounces so you can send your project or bust out an epic push in a day.
-The tightly woven sheath makes it feel thinner than the specified diameter while making it last longer than you would expect with such a thin rope.
-With smooth, supple handling, this rope is just plain fun to climb with, however belayers should use extra caution when catching falls with this tiny rope, especially when it is new.
+is hands-down our favorite skinny sending rope.
+It weighs a mere 52 grams per meter, shedding unneeded ounces so you can send your project or bust out an epic push in a day.
+The tightly woven sheath makes it feel thinner than the specified diameter while making it last longer than most thin ropes.
+With smooth, supple handling, this rope is just plain fun to climb with, however, belayers should use extra caution when catching falls with this tiny rope, especially when it is new.
 This thin cord will not last as long as thicker ropes, but no other rope is quite so featherweight and fun.
 Use this as your specialty rope and get the Best Buy winner as your everyday project tool.